 An integral part of screenwriting, a film treatment is crucial to help plan and organize your screenplay and it is required to market and pitch your screenplay effectively to potential financiers and producers.
 A treatment is generally longer than a synopsis but far shorter than the full screenplay.
 The length will vary but it should be about as short as possible without sacrificing the key points.

 There are a number of books that give you the conceptual knowledge of composing a compelling film treatment.
 You could refer to them and master the skill of creative writing.
-Schools for performing art and screenplay writing have mushroomed over the nation to cater to the youngsters aspiring for a career in Hollywood.
-Joining one of these institutes will help to lay a strong foundation for the journey ahead.
-Our professional film treatment writers have graduated from such universities and have written dozens of movie treatments.
+Schools and classes for screenplay writing may help to lay a strong foundation for the journey ahead.
+Our professional film treatment writers have graduated from such institutions and have written dozens of movie treatments and screenplays.

 A film treatment helps the writer to stay structured while writing the screenplay.
 In general, a treatment will contain a logline and a detailed summary of the yet-to-be-written screenplay.
 The vast majority of successful screenplays are written in three acts and eight sequences.
 Without a well planned treatment, the screenplay structure and characters will likely falter.
 Depending on which sources you read, a treatment should also include a brief description of each of the main characters.
 Character are the single most important element of a story so we agree that characters descriptions ought to be included in your film or movie treatment.

 Below is an example of a movie treatment.
 As advertised, you can order a treatment for your story for just $695 and if you later order the full screenplay, 100% of this fee will be refunded in the final screenplay installment!